 Health care was in there somewhere, right?

 UPDATE: Abram is about to appear on MSNBC’s Hardball.
-(Will she cop to her past involvement in the media?)Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+(Will she cop to her past involvement in the media?)Liz Cox Barrett is a writer at CJR.